 C.5.2.1 Calculation Explanation

-The example calculations take place in the context of a TV Device receiving a DVB broadcast service with a timeline for it signalled in the broadcast using TSAP.
+The example calculations take place in the context of a TV Device receiving a DVB broadcast service with a timeline for it signalled in the broadcast using TEMI.

 The SC elementary function of the TV Device is observing the timing of (measuring) the received broadcast stream at a point after received broadcast input buffering and decoding, but before decoded video frame buffering, and display by the screen.
 This is illustrated in figure C.5.2.1.1.